stephenh/stephenh.github.com/_posts/2009-01-10-war-less-dev-with-jetty.markdown

 <h2>{{ page.title }}</h2>

+**Update:** see the [jtty](http://github.com/stephenh/jtty) project for a single jar based on this approach that contains both the Jetty dependencies and a generic bootstrap class.

 Reviewing my posts, most of them are negative rants, so I figured I should contribute something positive every now and then.

 One of my favorite hacks for Java web development is using Jetty for a war-less development environment to get automatic updating of classes/JSPs while debugging your app.
 Although limited by the usual JVM limitation of no hot reloading class declaration changes, I've nonetheless found this approach to be quick and useful.